KrawMire/profitocracy-maui/README.md

 specified planned amount for the category, Profitocracy will just calculate and show you the total amount of expenses for the category while current month.

+# Installation

+For now, the only platform you can install without needing to build the application by yourself is to install it to Android device through *.apk* file.

+I want to publish Profitocracy to a Google Play Store and Apple App Store, but it will happen later.

+## Android

+To install Profitocracy to an Android device, go to [latest release](https://github.com/KrawMire/profitocracy-maui/releases/latest) and install an attached *.apk* file.
+Then click on it and follow the instructions.

+> If you want to try out a specific version of Profitocracy, go to [the list of releases](https://github.com/KrawMire/profitocracy-maui/releases) and select the version you would
+> like to install.

 # Application appearance

 ## iOS